apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 The joins with 1 to 3 GB build side (blue bars) are pure in-memory joins.
 The other joins partially spill data to disk (4 to 12GB, orange bars).
 The results show that the performance of Flink’s Hybrid-Hash-Join remains stable as long as the hash table completely fits into memory.
 As soon as the hash table becomes larger than the working memory, parts of the hash table and corresponding parts of the probe side are spilled to disk.
 The chart shows that the performance of the Hybrid-Hash-Join gracefully decreases in this situation, i.e., there is no sharp increase in runtime when the join starts spilling.
 In combination with Flink’s robust memory management, this execution behavior gives smooth performance without the need for fine-grained, data-dependent memory tuning.

-So, Flink’s Hybrid-Hash-Join implementation performs well on a single thread even for limited memory resources, but how good is Flink’s performance when joining larger datasets in a distributed setting?
+So, Flink’s Hybrid-Hash-Join implementation performs well on a single thread even for limited memory resources, but how good is Flink’s performance when joining larger data sets in a distributed setting?
 For the next experiment we compare the performance of the most common join strategy combinations, namely:

 * Broadcast-Forward, Hybrid-Hash-Join (broadcasting and building with the smaller side),
 * Repartition, Hybrid-Hash-Join (building with the smaller side), and